dotswg/dots-requirements/draft-ietf-dots-requirements.md

   protocol MUST be used for bulk data exchange.

-Operational Requirements
+Operational Requirements        {#operational-requirements}
 ------------------------

 OP-001
 : Use of Common Transport Protocols: DOTS MUST operate over common widely deployed and standardized transport protocols.
-While the use of connectionless protocols, in particular the User Datagram Protocol (UDP) {{RFC0768}}, is RECOMMENDED for the signal channel, a universally deployed, connection-oriented protocol like the Transmission Control Protocol (TCP) [RFC0793] MAY be used if necessary due to network policy or middlebox capabilities or configurations.
+While the User Datagram Protocol (UDP) {{RFC0768}} SHOULD be used for the signal channel, the Transmission Control Protocol (TCP) [RFC0793] MAY be used if necessary due to network policy or middlebox capabilities or configurations.
+The data channel MUST use TCP; see {{data-channel-requirements}} below.

 OP-002
 : Session Health Monitoring: Peer DOTS agents MUST regularly send heartbeats to